Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Statistical Learning of Noisy Simplices

-Note that $\bar{\theta}$ which represents the order in the shape of simplices is also present inside the bounds.
+while the first term in the r.h.s. becomes zero in the realizable case.
+Also, note that $\bar{\theta}$ which represents the regularity level in the shape of simplices is also present inside the bounds.
 In fact, trying to learn a highly stretched simplex from noisy data can become very tricky since even a small amount of noise can shoot almost all the samples outside of the simplex.

 Another limitation of Theorem \ref{corrolary1} is that it requires the simplices to be inside an sphere of radius $R$.
-Using Lemma \ref{lemma2}, we show that this is not an actual necessity, if the distribution $\mathbb{G}$ is a noisy version of $\mathbb{P}_\mathcal{S}$ for any $\mathcal{S}\in\mathbb{S}_K$.
-The following theorem is our main result in this paper: \begin{thm2}[Agnostic PAC-Learnability of Simplices in General] The class of $\left(\underline{\theta}, \bar{\theta}\right)$-isoperimetric $K$-simplices are agnostic PAC-learnable, as long as samples are drawn i.i.d. from any noisy simplex.
-In other words, having $n\geq \tilde{O}\left({K^2}/{\epsilon_2^2}\right)$ i.i.d. samples from a noisy simplex $\mathbb{G}_\mathcal{S}$, there exist an algorithm which outputs a simplex $\hat{\mathcal{S}}$ that with high probability satisfies
+Using Lemma \ref{lemma2}, we show that this is not an actual necessity.
+The following theorem completes our first main result in this paper, which is the complete PAC-learnability of the class of noisy simplices: \begin{theorem}[PAC-Learnability of Noisy Simplices in General] The class of $\left(\underline{\theta}, \bar{\theta}\right)$-isoperimetric $K$-simplices which are corrupted with Gaussian white noise, i.e.,